puppetlabs/pdk-templates/README.md

 * `moduleroot_init` templates get only deployed when the target file does not yet exist; use them to provide skeletons for files the developer needs to modify heavily.
 * `object_templates` templates are used by the various `new ...` commands for classes, defined types, etc.

-The PDK also absorbs the config\_defaults.yml file to apply a set of default configurations to the module.
+The PDK also absorbs the `config_defaults.yml` file to apply a set of default configurations to the module.
+Each top-level key in the file corresponds to a target file, and will be merged with the `:global` section at the top.
+Within the template evaluation the values are available under `@config`.
+In the module itself, you can override/amend the values by putting new values into `.sync.yml` in the module's root.
+The data for a target file also use `delete: true` and `unmanaged: true` to remove, or ignore the particular file.

 * [Basic usage](#basic-usage)
 * [Config_default Values](#values)